Dereck Rodríguez: Atlanta Braves (2023)

 On May 15, 2023, Rodríguez was claimed off waivers by the Atlanta Braves and optioned to the Triple-A Gwinnett Stripers.
 On May 27, Rodríguez was promoted to major leagues, and he made his Braves debut the following day, allowing no runs on one hit and one walk in two innings against the Philadelphia Phillies.
 The next day, Rodríguez was sent back down to Triple-A Gwinnett.
 On June 26, Rodríguez was promoted back to the Braves' major league roster in replacement of AJ Smith-Shawver, who was optioned down to Gwinnett.
 On July 24, he was designated for assignment by Atlanta following the acquisition of Taylor Hearn.
 He cleared waivers and was sent outright to Triple–A on July 26.
 On September 17, Rodríguez had his contract selected back to the major league roster.
 After allowing a staggering eight runs in two innings of relief, Rodríguez was designated for assignment by Atlanta the following day.
 He cleared waivers and was again sent outright to Gwinnett on September 20.
 He elected free agency on October 13.

 Charros de Jalisco

 On February 23, 2024, Rodríguez signed with the Charros de Jalisco of the Mexican League.
 In 16 starts for Jalisco, he logged a 6–2 record and 4.50 ERA with 51 strikeouts across 82 innings pitched.

 Rodríguez made 13 starts for Jalisco in 2025, but struggled to a 2-3 record and 8.23 ERA with 37 strikeouts across 62 1/3 innings pitched.

 El Águila de Veracruz

 On July 10, 2025, Rodríguez was traded to El Águila de Veracruz of the Mexican League.
+In seven relief appearances, he posted a 1–0 record with a 5.40 ERA and seven strikeouts across 13 1/3 innings pitched.
+Rodríguez became a free agent following the season.

+Dorados de Chihuahua

+On June 2, 2026, Rodríguez signed with the Dorados de Chihuahua of the Mexican League.